-Congratulations — you are down to the last 5 days of the November to Remember, No Excuses November, 30-day challenge 2015 to do the scaled-down version of the Parkinson’s Recipe for Recovery®.
-Also, here in the States, we are preparing for Thanksgiving tomorrow.
+Congratulations — you are down to the last week of the November to Remember, No Excuses November, 30-day challenge 2016 to do the scaled-down version of the Parkinson’s Recipe for Recovery®.
+Also, here in the States, we are preparing for Thanksgiving on Thursday.
 For many, it will be a time for seeing relatives and friends.
 There is much for which to be thankful, and I feel we all know this.
 However, a big part of making this Thanksgiving holiday wonderful and memorable, is the addition of one ingredient that you do not eat…compassion…for others and for yourself.

 Prior to my recovery from Parkinson’s Disease, the only other person I had met who had Parkinson’s was my mother.
 She was one of the kindest, most giving people you ever would have had the pleasure of knowing…kind and giving to others…not herself.
-Over the last five and a half years, I have met with, spoken to, Skyped with, FaceTimed with, and exchanged emails with, hundreds of people with Parkinson’s.
+Over the last few years, I have met with, spoken to, Skyped and FaceTimed with, and exchanged emails with, hundreds of people with Parkinson’s.
 You are some of the kindest and most giving people I have met…kind and giving to others…not yourselves.
 I was the same way.
 Part of this recovery is learning to be kind to yourself.

 You tend to put additional pressure on yourself to be better at everything than anybody else.
 It is that drive for the unattainable perfection that helped you bring your Parkinson’s symptoms to the surface in the first place…you are doing your absolute best, but you still feel it is not good enough.
 On the other hand, you are accepting, and kind, and giving to those around you who are doing their best and not being perfect.
 Something in your mind says, “It is okay for them to be less than perfect because I am going to be perfect enough for all of us.”